 - Who is the Brilliant Kids Program (BKP) for?
 The Brilliant Kids Program is for kids aged 0-19 years old.
 Nowadays, more and more parents recognize the importance of being able to center themselves, especially when it comes to their kids’ lives.
 Thus, yoga therapy can play a great role in strengthening kids’ intrinsic assets, as well as in teaching tools to restore them to their center whenever life brings a new challenge.
 Yoga therapy is a lifetime gift to any kid whose parents know that, more important than excelling in maths or in sports, their kid deserves to be able to find happiness and peace independent of external circumstances.

 - My kid has a special need or a special health condition – can she still benefit from the BKP?
 Yes, of course!
-Our practice exists to support all families, as I strongly believe in the concept of inclusion.
+Our practice exists to support all families.
 The conditions I have helped treat include autism spectrum disorder 6 benefits of yoga for kids with autism , ADHD, yoga for kids with ADHD, ADD, processing disorders, learning disabilities, motor, emotional and sensorial issues, eating disorders and disordered eating, addictions (substance and screens/video games), celiac disease, diabetes, eyesight problems, respiratory issues, asthma, and allergies, back and joint problems, depression, anxiety disorders, bipolar disorder, sleep issues, digestive disorders, dissociative disorders, self-destructive behaviors, and OCD, among many others.
 That being said, in my work, I focus on the PERSON – that’s one of the reasons I chose to open a private practice.
 I see the person, and specially when working with kids, I mostly see their light.
 Each condition manifests itself in a unique way in every individual, so I have a different protocol to teach to each and every one of my students.
 And I always ask the parents to get an OK from their kid’s pediatrician before we start our work together, to make sure it is safe for my students to begin yoga therapy.